MicrosoftDocs/azure-docs/articles/application-gateway/configuration-overview.md

 ### Connection draining

 Connection draining helps you gracefully remove back-end pool members during planned service updates.
 You can apply this setting to all members of a back-end pool during rule creation.
-It ensures that all de-registering instances of a back-end pool don't receive any new requests.
-Meanwhile, existing requests are allowed to complete within a configured time limit.
+It ensures that all de-registering instances of a back-end pool don't receive any new connections.
+Meanwhile, existing connections are allowed to complete within a configured time limit.
 Connection draining applies to back-end instances that are explicitly removed from the back-end pool.

 ### Protocol